Regularity structures for quasilinear singular SPDEs: Local well-posedness

-for some positive constant $C(M)$ and a small exponent $\delta>0$.
-Hence we can choose $t_0$ smaller such that $(\bsu_n,\bsv_n)$ is a Cauchy sequence.
-The limit solves equation \eqref{EqModifiedQgKPZzeta}.
+for a small exponent $\rho>0$.
+Hence we can choose $T$ smaller such that $(\bsu_\beta^{(n)},\bsw_1^{(n)},\bsw_2^{(n)})$ is a Cauchy sequence.
+The limit solves Equation \eqref{EqModifiedQgKPZzeta}.
 Uniqueness also holds because of the local Lipschitz estimates. \end{Dem}

-{ Otto, Sauer, Smith \& Weber \cite{OSSW2} and Linares, Otto \& Tempelmayr \cite{LOT} set up an analytic and an algebraic framework to deal with the quasilinear equation \eqref{EqQgKPZLinear} with additive forcing.
-They use in particular a greedy index set for their local expansions and prove a local in time well-posedness result for that equation in the full sub-critical regime.
-The analysis of the present section shows that one can run this analysis within the variant of the usual regularity structure for the generalized (KPZ) equation described in Section \ref{SectionSetting}.
-The present section can also be seen as a simple alternative to the somewhat convoluted approach of Gerencs\'er \& Hairer \cite{GerencserHairer}.}
+Otto, Sauer, Smith \& Weber \cite{OSSW2} and Linares, Otto \& Tempelmayr \cite{LOT} set up an analytic and algebraic framework to deal with the quasilinear equation \eqref{EqQgKPZLinear} with an additive forcing, that is $f=1$ and $g=0$.
+They use in particular a greedy index set for their local expansions and prove an a priori bound for the solutions to a renormalized form of their equation driven by a smooth noise.
+Their result holds in the full sub-critical regime but they do not prove a well-posedness result for their equation.
+The a priori result entails a compactness statement that ensures the existence of some converging subsequence when the regularizing parameter in the noise is sent to $0$.
+The analysis of the present section shows that one can run the analysis of the general equation \eqref{Defunvn} within the variant of the usual regularity structure for the generalized (KPZ) equation described in Section {\sf\ref{SectionSetting}}.
+The present section can also be seen as a simple alternative to the somewhat convoluted approach of Gerencs\'er \& Hairer \cite{GerencserHairer}.
+The interest of this reformulation of \eqref{EqQgKPZ} will be clear in the next section.
+The formulation of \cite{GerencserHairer} does not lend itself to an easy formulation of a renormalized equation for \eqref{EqQgKPZ}.
+At the level of generality of \cite{GerencserHairer} the counterterm in their renormalized equation is a priori a nonlocal functional of the solution.
+Our main result, Theorem {\it\ref{ThmMainRenormalized}} in Section {\sf\ref{SectionIntro}}, shows that there is a renormalized equation whose counterterm is a local functional of its solution.
+(Recall there is not a unique renormalized equation.)
+We prove Theorem {\it\ref{ThmMainRenormalized}} in the next section.